Morningstar-Productions/mp-newsjob/README.md

 * Added Blip for Weazel News.
 * Created Items for Camera, News Mic, and Boom Mic

+# Working On

+* New Car Spawn System
+* Remove ALL DrawText3Ds from the script
+* Change to PolyZone

 # Credits

 * Project Sloth for the Images https://discord.com/invite/projectsloth
 * QBCore and Kakarot for the original resource https://github.com/qbcore-framework/qb-newsjob/
 * Futte for futte-newspaper (https://github.com/xFutte/futte-newspaper)

+## If you have any ideas or have added things to the script, don't be afraid to make a Pull Request!

 ## Dependencies: